 Since energy costs can account for as much as 10 percent of a local government’s annual operating budget (U.S. DOE, 2005), improving the energy efficiency of municipalities is an effective strategy for not only reducing a municipality’s carbon footprint but its overall expenditures as well.

-In order to effect this energy efficiency, planners need to concentrate on areas where the most productive improvements can be made.
+In order to affect this energy efficiency, planners need to concentrate on areas where the most productive improvements can be made.
 The three major energy sinks of municipalities are buildings, water and sewer, and street lighting.

 For a typical building, energy represents 30 percent of variable costs and constitutes the single largest controllable operating cost (National Action Plan for Energy Efficiency, 2008).